Tag Archives: autism

 Then there were a bunch of other kids who were skilled in many areas, but had some unusual behaviors.
 We called them “quirky” or “odd ducks” or said they “march to the beat of their own drummer.”

 Now, Asperger’s is no longer a distinct diagnosis.
 It’s been pulled back under the umbrella of Autism Spectrum Disorder (ASD).
+And we’ve acknowledged that often people are “high functioning” in some areas while having a lot of challenges in other areas.

 A) Persistent deficits in social communication and social interaction (deficits in social-emotional reciprocity, in nonverbal communicative behaviors used for social interaction and in developing, maintaining, and understand relationships) and